ianpleasance/home-assistant-setlistfm/README.md

-# Home Assistant Setlist.fm Integration
+# Home Assistant setlist.fm Integration

 This is a custom integration for [Home Assistant](https://www.home-assistant.io/) that allows you to display concerts from setlist.fm for specific users.